JupiterOne-Archives/docs/knowledgeBase/APIs_and-integrations/APIs/jupiterone-compliance-api.md

 ## List Controls (Library ITems)

-Controls (called "Library Items" in our internal data model) are reusable objects of compliance data that live outside the context of a framework.
-They can be linked to different frameworkItems to provide additional evidence.
+Controls (called "Library Items" in our internal data model) are reusable objects of compliance data that exist outside the context of a framework.
+You can link the controls to different frameworkItems to provide additional evidence.

 **Variables**